-• But if there is no repentance, we need to disassociate ourselves with them.
-This could mean asking them not to partake of communion, or not to attend church.
-'Do you not know that a little leaven leavens the whole lump?
+- But if there is no repentance, we need to disassociate ourselves with them.
+This could mean asking them not to partake of communion, or not to attend church. - > 'Do you not know that a little leaven leavens the whole lump?
 Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Christ, our Passover, was sacrificed for us.
-Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth' (1 Cor.5:6-8).
+Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth' (1 Cor.5:6-8)

-Q5.
-During your series in Romans, you mention two ways that a Christian can come back into bondage: by going back into sin, and by going back under law.
+5) During your series in Romans, you mention two ways that a Christian can come back into bondage: by going back into sin, and by going back under law.

 How is 'bondage' to be understood, please?
 Not losing salvation, but rewards?
 A carnal Christian?

-Two scriptures come to mind: Rom 8:13: 'For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.'
-What does 'die' mean here, please?
-Not die in terms of not gaining eternal life, I understand?
-Rom 8:14: 'For as many as are led by the Spirit of God, they are the sons of God.
+Two scriptures come to mind:

+- 1. Rom 8:13: 'For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.'
+What does 'die' mean here?
+Not die in terms of not gaining eternal life, I understand? - 2.
+Rom 8:14: 'For as many as are led by the Spirit of God, they are the sons of God'.
 What if we are saved, but not led by the Spirit then?
 Still sons of God, but fleshly?

-'Bondage' means to come under the dominion of something or Someone other than Jesus and His grace. '...for by whom a person is overcome, by him also he is brought into bondage' (2 Pet.2:19).
-We were created to serve something or Someone and we will always do so.
-E.g. Adam thought he found freedom from God but became a slave to sin and Satan.
+'Bondage' means to come under the dominion or control of something or someone other than Jesus

+'...for by whom a person is overcome, by him also he is brought into bondage'

+(2 Pet.2:19)

+We were created to serve something or someone and we will always do so